All Episodes

 That's what it is.

-It's a war to say and it's a war to save lives.
+And it's a war to save lives.

 I would absolutely use it if I got this.

-Well, Ian Lipkin, the famous virus hunter, who was on my show today, and I brought him on on purpose to talk about this topic because it's so delicate, because I know there's gonna be a lot of people who instinctively just bristle at the idea of it.
+Well, Ian Lipkin, the famous virus hunter, who was on my show today, and I brought him on a purpose to talk about this topic because it's so delicate.

-Uh, but it's the data is the data, right?
+But it's the data's the data, right?

 The Chinese people are human beings.

-They did a clinical trial, we have to respect it.
+They did a clinical trial.

-He was there, he never got COVID nineteen, came back here, quarantined himself, did all the right things.
+Came back here, quarantined himself, did all the right things.

 He's in the hospital helping.

-Last week he gets the disease he gets the virus.
+Last week, he gets the disease.

 So what's the first thing he does?

-Call all the world famous virologists to see what they would do.
+Call all the world-famous virologists to see what they would do.

-I'm thinking the world the world leading researchers and doctors told him to do what we're asking people to consider talking about with their doctor.
+The world-leading researchers and doctors told him to do what we're asking people to consider talking about with their doctor.

 So I'm not uncomfortable sharing with you and with your audience what I tell my own family.